• Skip to primary navigation

 Mary Lee Evers and Ralph Evers Scholarship Fund

 The Mary Lee Evers and Ralph Evers Scholarship Fund of the Union County Community Foundation established a scholarship for medical students attending the UAMS College of Medicine who are graduates of Union County high schools and residents of Union County, Arkansas.
 It was the desire of Mr. And Mrs. Evers to assist students from Union County who wish to seek a college education.
 Graduating from high school during the depression, they were unable to attend college.
 However, Mrs. Evers always dreamed of becoming a doctor or a nurse.
 Therefore, the scholarship was created to assist worthy students from Union County who are preparing for a career in medicine.
-Amy Lynn Foster and Jennifer Bishop of El Dorado received the awards in 2006.
+The inaugural award was presented in 2013.

 Dorothy Snider Foundation Scholarships